Venkatramanravichan/simple-banking/README.md

 # simple-banking
-This Python Code User Can Create,Deposit,Withdrawl,Balance Enquiry In Bank Account
+This Python Code User Can Create, Deposit, Withdrawl, Balance Enquiry In Bank Account